How Many Outlets on a 15-Amp or 20-Amp Circuit? NEC Rules

 Wire Sizing and Ampacity: The Foundation of a Safe Circuit

-The entire discussion of circuit loading is built on the foundation of proper wire sizing.
-The circuit ampacity must never exceed the ampacity of the wire.
-For a 20-amp circuit, a minimum of 12 AWG for 20-amp circuit (copper) is required, while a 15-amp circuit requires 14 awg wire.
-Using undersized wire is a major fire hazard.
-Knowing how to know what gauge wire to use is a fundamental skill for any electrician, and it starts with consulting an ampacity chart.
+The entire discussion of circuit loading depends on proper wire sizing.
+The circuit ampacity must never be exceeded by the expected load.
+For a 20‑amp circuit, the minimum conductor is 12 AWG copper; for a 15‑amp circuit the minimum is 14 AWG copper.
+Using undersized wire is a significant fire hazard.
+Knowing how to determine the correct gauge starts with consulting the NEC ampacity tables (Table 310.16 and related tables in Article 310) and accounting for termination temperature limits and ambient‑temperature and multi‑conductor adjustment factors where applicable.

 Understanding the Wire Ampacity Chart